cockroachdb/docs/deploy-cockroachdb-on-google-cloud-platform.md

 Decide how you want to access your Admin UI:

-- Only from specific IP addresses, which requires you to set firewall rules to allow communication on port `8080` *(documented here)*.
+- Only from specific IP addresses, which requires you to set firewall rules to allow communication on port `8080` *(documented on this page)*.
 - Using an SSH tunnel, which requires you to use `--http-host=localhost` when starting your nodes.

 For guidance on cluster topology, clock synchronization, and file descriptor limits, see [Recommended Production Settings](recommended-production-settings.html).